John Locke (musician): Career

-Locke was born in Los Angeles, California.
-His father was a classical violinist and his mother sang operas and was a composer.
-In 1967 he formed the Red Roosters with the guitarist Randy California.
+Locke met drummer Ed Cassidy, through his band The New Jazz Trio.
+In 1967 he formed the Red Roosters with the guitarist Randy California, Cassidy's stepson.
 A year later they had changed the name to Spirit and signed a deal with Ode Records for four albums.
 He remained involved with the band during most of his career.
+After a failed reunion of original Spirit members in 1976, Locke vowed to never work with California again, however he would later join California in Spirit, as well as play on some of California's solo albums.

 Besides Spirit, he performed on the Tom Rush album Wrong End of the Rainbow.
 In the period 1980–1982 he performed with the Scottish band Nazareth and appeared on three albums: The Fool Circle, 'Snaz, and 2XS.
 He also played keyboards on the Stray Cats album Gonna Ball, and on Randy California's solo albums Euro-American and Restless.
+Locke later ran his own recording studio.

 Death

-Locke died in Ojai, California, at the age of 62.
+Locke died from Lymphoma in Ojai, California pm August 4, 2006, at the age of 62.
+He was survived by his son, Alex.